Last Updated January 3, 2022

 Each of our 5 nominees for the best glucose meter is featured under a parameter: best overall, most accurate, the best bang for your buck, best paired with smartphones, and the most user-friendly.

-Our Choices for the Best Glucose Meter of 2021
+Our Choices for the Best Glucose Meter

 With a mix of affordability and functionality, this glucose meter tops our list for the best glucose meter and one of your best options for continual blood sugar monitoring.